Irina-Kostina/cake-shop/README.md

 ---
 ## Development Notes

-- Backend serves cake data from an array (no database used).
+- Backend serves cake data from a database (managed with Knex migrations and seeds).
 - Cart functionality is managed on the frontend with React Context.
 - Shipping is currently mocked (set to free).